 Unlike other models, the shoe manages to be both lightweight and supportive.
 You can cut, jump, dribble, and run with ease without worrying about coming down wrong.
 There’s plenty of impact protection, as well as an array of fun colors so you can easily match your personal style.

-If you’re interested in finding more about the Curry 7, or if you want to look at other excellent shoes for guards, read onto the following sections.
+If you’re interested in finding more about the Curry, or if you want to look at other excellent shoes for guards, read into the following sections.

 The shoes in this article are best for guards or players who need to handle the ball a lot.
 Guards shoes allow for more mobility than their larger counterparts, which then leads to more dynamic cuts.
 If you need to change direction quickly, especially on offense, this guide is for you.

 Going off that, the below footwear also has ample shock absorption, support, and traction.
 Any player, regardless of their position, looking for those aspects will find them here.
 If you need explosiveness from your shoes or value responsiveness, these picks have you covered.

 In this section, you’ll find extensive reviews that cover all of the best guard shoes and break down the attributes that make them special.

 - Key Features: Excellent ankle protection and stability.
 Soft feel.
 Cushioned design.
 Carbon fiber shank.
 Attractive look.
 Available in multiple color options.